hkyle-bit/Diet-Tracker-Project/README.md

 Known Issues or Limitations:

 User must delete their data manually for now.
-Responsiveness is limited on smaller screens for the bar chart because there are just too many labels to fit on mobile.
+Responsiveness on the X-Axis labels for the bar charts is limited on smaller screens because there are too many labels to fit on mobile.
+The rest of the bar chart and application are responsive.

 Future Planned Features: